Eigenvalues and Entropy of a Hitchin representation: Introduction

 This philosophy probably originated in Bishop--Steger's work \cite{bishop}, where they show that if $\rho,\eta\in\Hitchin(\E,2)$ then where $|g|$ is the translation distance of $g$ in $\H^2$ and $[\pi_1\E]$ denotes the set of conjugacy classes of $\pi_1\E.$ Moreover, equality implies $\rho=\eta.$ As noticed by Burger \cite{burger}, this is a rank-2 problem, associated to the product representation $\rho\times\eta:\pi_1\E\to\PSL(2,\R)\times\PSL(2,\R).$

 An analogous result holds for \emph{Benoist representations}\footnote[2]{These are also called \emph{divisible convex sets with strictly convex boundary,} or \emph{strictly convex projective structures on closed manifolds.}}.
 These are homomorphisms $\rho:\G\to\PGL(n+1,\R)$ where $\G$ is a word-hyperbolic group, such that $\rho(\G)$ preserves an open convex set $\Om\subset\P(\R^{n+1})$ properly contained on an affine chart, and such that the quotient $\rho(\G)\/\Om$ is compact.
 The Hilbert metric on $\Om$ induces a $\rho(\G)$-invariant Finsler metric on $\Om.$ Crampon \cite{crampon} proved that the topological entropy of the geodesic flow on ${\sf{T}}^1\rho(\G)\/\Om$ associated to this metric, is bounded above by $n-1$ and equality only holds if $\Om$ is an ellipsoid.
+We provide a new proof of Crampon's result in Section \ref{section:convex}.

 It is consequence of Choi-Goldman's work \cite{choigoldman} that the space of Benoist representations of $\pi_1\E$ coincides with $\Hitchin(\E,3).$